mark-locatechs/mark_demo/README.md

 `docker-compose exec flask_project pytest -s --disable-pytest-warnings -v tests`

-### Tips
+### Worth to mention

-- Remember to run database init code, while all services is running
+- Remember to run database init code, after all services is stared up and running
 - Refresh browser when buttons are inactive, js can be cached, no js versioning right now
-- Pytest will reset all data
+- Pytest will reset all stored data

 ### useful links